 DARREN THOMAS (1969-2014): HMP Cardiff has a maximum capacity of 800 yet permanently holds more than 1,000 inmates.
 That’s why Thomas, serving a 12-week sentence for breaching an Asbo, was made to share a cell with deranged arsonist Colin Capp, originally from Inverness.
 In the absence of alternatives, the menacing hulk in the middle of the city centre is required to lock up the poor, the addicted, the mentally ill, the illiterate and the plain unlucky as well as the genuinely criminal – and that’s why Capp got the chance to stab his cellmate in the neck 100 times with a ballpoint pen.
 He’s now a lifer.

 DAVID THOMAS (c1840-1885): If a spur-of-the-moment murder is bad, how much worse is capital punishment; a calculated, cold-blooded, merciless murder by the state?
 A classic example of its insane inhumanity is the 1886 execution of David Roberts in Cardiff jail for the ferocious murder of Cowbridge farmer David Thomas.
 Because the hangman miscalculated Roberts’ weight and the drop ratio, the condemned man wriggled, twitched and heaved for breath for fully 10 minutes before he died, to the mounting consternation of those present.
 As a result, the Home Office issued new, mathematically precise hanging guidelines.
-Capital punishment for murder was abolished eventually in the UK in 1965 but it wasn’t until 1998 that the death penalty was abolished altogether – and now the Tory government in London is trying to sneakily normalise and thus reintroduce it by allowing extradition of UK subjects to backward countries like the USA where executions (invariably of poor black people) still take place.
+Capital punishment for murder was abolished eventually in the UK in 1965 but it wasn’t until 1998 that the death penalty was abolished altogether – and now the Tory government in London is trying to sneakily normalise and thus reintroduce it by allowing extradition of UK subjects to backward countries like the USA where executions (usually of poor black people) still take place.

 NORA WILFRED (1939-1972): Viciously knifed in Bute Street late at night, Nora was poor and underprivileged so not many resources went into the murder inquiry and the killer remains out there.

 RHODA WILLIS (1863-1907): Sunderland-born Willis (aka Leslie James) was hanged at Cardiff jail on her 44th birthday for “baby farming”, the lurid phrase that referred to the widespread practice, before adoption and fostering laws were introduced, of being paid to take in unwanted babies – usually those of rich women seeking to avoid the scandal of an “illegitimate” baby in a censorious, moralistic era.
-Poor Willis, who rented rooms in Splott’s Portmanmoor Road, was brutally murdered by the state, the last woman to be hanged in the UK for the offence and also the last woman ever hanged in Cardiff.
+Poor Willis, who rented rooms in Splott’s Portmanmoor Road, was brutally murdered by the state, the last woman to be hanged in the UK for the offence and also the first and last woman ever hanged in Cardiff.